kyronsatt/o-clock/CONTRIBUTING.md

 You are free to suggest [enhancement issues](https://github.com/kyronsatt/o-clock/labels/enhancement) (feature addition or improvement), but try to prioritize the [bug issues](https://github.com/kyronsatt/o-clock/labels/bug), that are urgent.

-### Enhancement Issues and Backlog
+### Backlog

-Aiming to keep the original vision and UX guidelines for the project, if you create an enhancement issue, you should provide a visual representation of it, like a print or prototype of the goal feature.
-In addition, this type of change should be firstly approved by the code owners before be started.

-So, if you create a enhancement issue, keep on mind that it should be reviewed by someone before you start your development.

-To control this flow, we have a project called [**"O'Clock Backlog"**](https://github.com/kyronsatt/o-clock/projects?query=is%3Aopen++O%27Clock+Backlog), which classify enhancement issues in 4 stages:
+Aiming improve the project coordination, when you create an issue, you should add it to the project [**"O'Clock Backlog"**](https://github.com/kyronsatt/o-clock/projects?query=is%3Aopen++O%27Clock+Backlog).
+This project classifies an issue in 4 stages:

-- Need approval: issues that need to be reviewd by a code owner (here is where you should put your enhancement suggestion issue).
+- Need approval: issues that need to be reviewd by a code owner (here is where you should put your issue).
+So, keep on mind that your issue should be reviewed by someone before you start your development, to do not lost your time in an blocked issue.
 - Ready: issues already reviewed and ready to be developed.
 - In progress: issues in development process.
 - In review: issues in review process.
 - Done: issues merged and available in production environment.

+### Enhancements Issues

+In addition, if you create an enhancement issue, you should provide a visual representation of it, like a print or prototype of the goal feature.

-_**Remember: all enhancement issues should be added to the "Need review" category of the Backlog project.**_
+_**Remember: all issues should be added to the "Need approval" category of the Backlog project.**_

 ## Pull Request Processs